stuartsierra/component/README.md

 ### Creating Components

-To define a component, define a Clojure record that implements the `Lifecycle` protocol.
+To create a component, define a Clojure record that implements the `Lifecycle` protocol.

 ```clojure